 The alcohol level is a direct result of the fermentation process.
 The longer vintners let the wine ferment, the more sugar will turn into alcohol, and the stronger the wine will be.

 Alcohol stabilizes wine and thus prevents rapid changes in aromas.
 Therefore, wines with high alcohol levels typically age much slower than low-alcohol wines.

 Fortified wines are an exception, though.
 Although they have very high alcohol levels, many of them are age-worthy.
-The reason is that the alcohol comes from artificial fortification.
+The reason is that alcohol comes from artificial fortification.
 There is still plenty of sugar left in the wine that encourages aging.

-Price doesn’t determine whether wine can get better with age or not.
+Price does not determine whether wine can get better with age or not.
 It can be an indicator, though.
 Well-crafted wines result from plenty of winemaking experience, healthy grapes, and careful (and often manual) work.
 Typically, these wines come with a higher price tag.
 But some cheaper wines can be age-worthy nevertheless.